Pirito10/IPTV-Guide/README.md

 # IPTV Guide
-_IPTV Guide_ is a **web-based electronic program guide viewer** for IPTV channels, providing a fast and user-friendly way to explore TV schedules in real time.
+_IPTV Guide_ is a **Web-Based Electronic Program Guide Viewer** for IPTV channels, providing a fast and user-friendly way to explore TV schedules in real time.

 ## About The Project